couchbaselabs/sdk-rfcs/rfc/0071-http-client.md

   Possibly zero-length, but never null.

 If the implementation does not have access to the response headers, it may omit the `contentType` property.

+As a convenience, implementations may add a `contentAsString()` method that interprets the content as a UTF-8 String.

 ### CouchbaseHttpClient